carlolars/zha-device-handlers/README.md

 Running `uv sync` will install all packets using the locked version in the `uv.lock` file.
 The setup script will do this for you.

+The `dev` dependency group is installed by default by `uv sync`.
+The `ci` dependency group is for CI only packages.

 ### Updating locked dependencies

 After modifying a constraint for a dependency in the `pyproject.toml` file, for example bumping the minimum version